CarDGee/systemd-boot-manager/README.md

 #LINUX_FALLBACK_OPTIONS=""

 # the DEFAULT_ENTRY option determines if and how the default entry in loader.conf should be managed
-#   "latest"    The most recent CachyOS kernel will be used(the one with the highest version number)
+#   "latest"    The most recent Arch kernel will be used(the one with the highest version number)
-#   "oldest"    The oldest CachyOS kernel will be used(the one with the lowest version number)
+#   "oldest"    The oldest Arch kernel will be used(the one with the lowest version number)
 #   "manual"    Don't modify the default setting
 #DEFAULT_ENTRY="latest"

 # ENTRY_ROOT is a template that describes the beginning of the name for system-boot entries
 # The ENTRY_ROOT will be followed by the kernel version number
-# For example, if ENTRY_ROOT="cachyos" and you are using kernel 4.19 your entry will be named "cachyos4.19.conf"
+# For example, if ENTRY_ROOT="Arch" and you are using kernel 4.19 your entry will be named "Arch4.19.conf"
-#ENTRY_ROOT="cachyoslinux"
+#ENTRY_ROOT="Archlinux"

 # setting REMOVE_EXISTING to "yes" will remove all your existing systemd-boot entries before building new entries
 #REMOVE_EXISTING="yes"